netobserv/documents/blogs/agent_metrics_perf/index.md

 The fundamental difference for us, between maps and the ring buffer, is that maps allow to cache data in kernel and perform aggregations of the packets meta-data into the cached flows, whereas the ring buffer transfers data to the user space every time a new flow packet is received.
 So it involves many more exchanges between kernel and user spaces, and that comes with a computational cost.
 So when the ring buffer is involved, this is like a degraded situation; but with the intent that it's just temporary and exceptional.
 When a packet is received in user space from the ring buffer, if the reason was that the map was full, it triggers a map flush event to get things back to normal as soon as possible.

-Previously, we didn't have many clues about what was going on under the cover, in the agent data path.
-We mostly had to turn on profiling and dive into it with `pprof`.
-Now metrics help us, and users, to get a better insight, and hopefully allow taking more informed decisions about fine-tuning.
+Previously, it was difficult to track what's going on under the cover, especially about the agent data path.
+We mostly had to turn on profiling and deep dive using `pprof`.
+Now metrics give both developers and users a better insight that allows taking more informed decisions about fine-tuning.
 So let's go back to the metrics.

 ### Back to the dashboard